-Immediately prior to the Meeting, the Board will be comprised of six members having a range of complementary but different experiences and skills to support the Corporation.
-The length of director tenure of the current Board ranges from less than 1 year up to just over 6 years, reflecting appointments in 2009, 2012, 2014, 2015 and 2016.
-In the Compensation and Governance Committee's current view, the Board is comprised of an appropriate size and mix of longer-term directors who have accumulated extensive knowledge and understanding of the Corporation, and newer directors who are bringing additional experience and fresh perspectives to the Board.
+Following a specifically targeted board renewal process that started in 2014, the six Board nominees reflect a range of complementary but different experiences and skills to support the Corporation.
+The length of director tenure of the Board nominees ranges from less than 1 year to just over 7 years, including appointments in 2009, 2012, 2015 and 2016, and a new nominee in 2017, which the Compensation and Governance Committee believes is an appropriate size and mix of longer-term directors who have accumulated extensive knowledge and understanding of the Corporation, and newer directors who are bringing additional experience and fresh perspectives to the Board.